 The exact date that the Ancient Egyptians started tattooing is a highly contested subject, but as far as we know it wasn’t till way after Ötzi’s time.

 There are figurines dating from 4000-3500 BC that clearly have markings on their legs and bodies.
 These tend to be spots and symbols that many argue are representations of real people who were tattooed.

 However, the oldest mummies found with bodily markings, that fully confirm the process of tattooing are dated at around 2000 BC.

 Interestingly, Egyptian mummies that have been found with these markings are exclusively women.
-Due to this, for a long time archaeologists assumed that these markings were made to mark women as prostitutes or to act as protection from sexually transmitted diseases.
+For a long time archaeologists assumed that these markings were made to mark women as prostitutes or to act as protection from sexually transmitted diseases.